sachinmahanin/angularRxJsSearchWord/README.md

 Any documentation you create should be in this repository and in text or markdown format, don't send us Microsoft Word files or likewise.
 Start with a index.md document and either put everything into that file or point to other files from there.

-Use `git` as you would in a project, make small, meaningful commits - and it's totally ok if you later on change stuff again, you don't need to create a cleansed, linear history.
+Use `git` as you would in a project, make small, meaningful __commits__ - and it's totally ok if you later on change stuff again, you don't need to create a cleansed, linear history.
 To begin clone the repo by `git clone https://bitbucket.org/K15t/frontend-candidate-search.git`.
-Once you are done, bundle the git repository into a file by typing `git bundle create candidate-search.bundle master` and send it to us.
+Once you are done, bundle the git repository into a file by typing `git bundle create candidate-search.bundle master` and send it to us via email.

 ## Task